 Sometimes your trailer coupler height is higher lower than your truck’s hitch mount.
 With so many models of trucks and trailers standards are not met so you may need a mount with a certain sized drop.
 There are many and you will need to find out the length of the drop for your current setup.

-There are many solutions for any situation.
+There are many solutions to any situation.
 Be sure to measure correctly and you won’t have any problems finding a high-quality extender (for this article) with a drop.
 For a detailed description for you to geek out on, Torklift Central explains it better than most, so I won’t.

 Thanks for reading (and watching) and stay dirty